larseggert/repo-data/README.md

 Additional metadata is gathered from specification documents in your repo.

-The following fields can be added in the YAML frontmatter of Markdown documents, or as a Processing Instruction (e.g., `<?issue_label foo?>`) in XML documents:
+The following fields can be added in the YAML frontmatter of Markdown documents, or as a Processing Instruction (e.g., `<?github-issue-label foo?>`) in XML documents:

-- `issue_label`: A GitHub issues label that is used to classify issues for this specification.
+- `github-issue-label`: A GitHub issues label that is used to classify issues for this specification.

 ### The `repos.txt` File